Last Updated on 22SEP17

 14082 NAVY M1909 bayonet with MATCHING scabbard.
 ARA AAMZ Crest intact.
 Blade remains unsharpened.
 Grips have gouges in the wood where they meet the pommel along the backstrap of the hilt.
 Overall crude finish and construction as compared to German made or Domingo Mathau made bayonets.

 14203 BM59 bayonet with scabbard.
 (Converted US M1 bayonet).
-Scabbard does not have an Argentine serial number so is probably just a US scabbard added to this bayonet by a collector.
+Scabbard is an Argentine conversion of earlier M1891 and M1909 steel scabbards fur use with M1 bayonets.
 Blade has some pitting (pictured) that was present before the bayonet was converted to BM59 configuration.
 The new parkerizing is over the pitting.

 14344 M1891 bayonet with scabbard.
 SHORTENED Crest intact.
 SEE LISTING UNDER PERU